Menu

 About

-Graduated with honors from the Brera Academy of Fine Arts in Milan, he investigates the human being as a threshold between presence and abstraction, memory and fiction.
+He graduated with honors from the Brera Academy of Fine Arts in Milan.

 Contact